Summary

 The Howard Hughes Medical Institute (HHMI) and partners, the Bill & Melinda Gates Foundation, the Wellcome Trust, and the Calouste Gulbenkian Foundation, today announced an international program to select up to 50 outstanding early career scientists.
 The program’s aim is to help develop scientific talent worldwide.

 The program represents a key piece in HHMI’s efforts to expand and enhance its support of international scientific research in the life sciences.
-“We are pleased to be joined in this initiative by the Bill & Melinda Gates Foundation, the Wellcome Trust, and the Gulbenkian Foundation,” said HHMI President Robert Tjian.
+“We are pleased to be joined in this initiative by the Bill & Melinda Gates Foundationexternal link, opens in a new tab, the Wellcome Trustexternal link, opens in a new tab, and the Gulbenkian Foundationexternal link, opens in a new tab,” said HHMI President Robert Tjian.
 “Each organization shares a commitment to building international scientific capacity by identifying and supporting outstanding early career scientists who have the potential to be scientific leaders.”

 HHMI and its partners have committed a total of $37.4 million for the International Research Scholars Program and will award each scientist who is selected a total of $650,000 over five years.
 The competition is open to scientists who have trained in the U.S. or United Kingdom for at least one year.
 Additionally, eligible scientists must have run their own labs for less than seven years, and work in one of the eligible countries.